rizinorg/book/src/signatures/zignatures.md

 ```
 We are setting the search mode to `io.section` (it was `file` by default) to search in the current
 section (assuming we are currently in the `.text` section of course).
-Now we can check, what radare2 found for us:
+Now we can check, what rizin found for us:
 ```
 [0x000051c0]> pd 5
 ;-- entry0: